Heritability of beak size in Darwin's Finch (Geospiza)

 Darwin's Finches in the Galapagos islands include the Nutcracker Finch (Geospiza fortis), which has evolved a deep bill that provides sufficient mechanical force to crack seeds.
 The graph shows the relationship between the bill depth of offspring birds versus their mid-parent value (the average of their two parents).
 One common measure of heritability is the correlation between parent / offspring measures.
 In 1976 (red circles), the correlation was 0.90 (slope of red line), which indicates a high degree of heritability.

 These data show several important aspects of on the concept of heritability.
 Beak size has constant, high heritability, but beak size in any one year is highly variable (wide range on X-axis), and beak sizes varies between years when the environment changes (displacement of slopes on the Y-axis).
-High heritability implies neither that a trait is invariant, nor that it is constant.
+Thus, high heritability implies neither that a trait is invariant, nor that it is constant.

-Text material ©2021 by Steven M. Carr
+Text material ©2024 by Steven M. Carr